septechx/septechx/README.md

 - 👋 Hi, I’m @Separatehhh23
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning astro and vue
+- 🌱 I’m currently learning unity
 - 💞️ I’m looking to collaborate on websites
-- 📫 How to reach me: sep@pylinker.com
+- 📫 How to reach me: sep@siesque.com

 <!---
 Separatehhh23/Separatehhh23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.